ArduPilot/ardupilot_wiki/blimp/source/docs/getting-started.rst

 6+ channel RC transmitter and receiver
 ======================================

-You'll need a radio control transmitter to manually control your BLimp and to activate its flight modes.
+You'll need a radio control transmitter to manually control your blimp and to activate its flight modes.
 You can use any RC transmitter/receiver system with at least six channels.
 Some of the options are discussed in the topic :ref:`Compatible RC Transmitter and Receiver Systems <common-rc-systems>`.